 I qualified with Person-Centred Counselling Services (PCCS) in Manchester in 2006 and gained my accreditation with BACP in 2010.
-I have been practising for over fourteen years in a wide range of settings with adults and children, including in schools, with carers in the NHS, with homeless young people, with members of the LGBT+ community, as well as with adults in private practice.
+I have been practising for over fifteen years in a wide range of settings with adults and children, including in schools, with carers in the NHS, with homeless young people, with members of the LGBT+ community, as well as with adults in private practice.

 Over the last decade and a half, I have helped clients with a wide variety of issues such as anxiety and depression, stress, bereavement, loneliness, family breakdown, attachment issues, domestic abuse, addiction, relationships, sexual abuse, sexuality and sexual identity.